 - Try to find a shoot location that allows you to control ambient noise.

-- If you’re shooting in your office, make sure you warn the folks in the background that you may need to “pull a Spielberg” and ask them firmly to be quiet!
+- If you’re shooting in your office, make sure you warn the folks in the background that you may need to “pull a Spielberg” and firmly ask them to be quiet!

 - Dampen room reverberation by taping blankets to the walls or invest in acoustic panels.